 If you’re already a member at another Lutheran congregation and are reluctant to transfer that membership, please consider becoming an Associate Member.

-If you’re interested in exploring more about what it means to be a member, Pastor Karen would love to connect with you by email or at 202-667-1377.
+If you’re interested in exploring more about what it means to be a member, Pastor Karen would love to connect with you.

 Stewardship is about so much more than money – it’s about love for God and our fellow human beings and sharing in the discipline journey.